medic/cht-docs/content/en/building/workflows/death-reporting.md

 ﻿---
-title: "Building Death Report Workflows"
+title: Death Reporting
-linkTitle: Death Report Workflow
+linkTitle: Death Reporting
 weight: 11
 description: >
-  Building Death Report Workflows
+  Building death report workflows
 relatedContent: >
   building/reference/app-settings/transitions#death_reporting
 aliases:
+   - /buidling/tutorials/death-reporting
    - /apps/tutorials/death-reporting
 ---

-# Death Reporting

-#### Guide for setting up a comprehensive death report workflow

 {{% pageinfo %}}
 In this tutorial you will learn how to set up a death report workflow.
 This includes laying out a death report form as well as handling all the configurations needed for wiring it up in the CHT.